phemmytesh/loqbox/README.md

 # Loqbox
 Author: Femi Omotesho

-Technical assessment exerciese for the LOQBOX Technology UK Limited, United Kingdom
+Technical assessment exerciese for LOQBOX Technology UK Limited, United Kingdom

 1. Unpack the loqbox.zip folder into the root directory of your local server